How to Use Instagram for Business: 30 Ways in 2018

 The idea is not to copy your competitor’s content. but rather to research what tactics, tools, and general strategies are bringing your competitors success with the purpose of incorporating what you learn into your own strategy.

-As explained in our guide 62 Ways to Grow Your Followers on Instagram in 2018, some things you may want to take note of include:
+Some things you may want to take note of include:

 • who your competitors are